AkiPoh/DEV-KATKE/README.md

 ### Philosophy Behind Our Development Practices for KATKE

 We believe in continuous innovation.
 This means we prioritize breakthrough features over maintaining legacy code.
-By extension, we believe that backwards compatibility on the "main" branch version is not a major priority--due to the need to have the flexibility required to innovate with low-friction, and not be limited by past decisions, that might not fit our and our users modern needs the best.
+By extension, we believe that backwards compatibility on the `main` branch version is not a major priority--due to the need to have the flexibility required to innovate with low-friction, and not be limited by past decisions, that might not fit our and our users' modern needs the best.

 **We believe true and transparent reproducibility comes from using the same tool version, the same way, to achieve the same outcome.** We intend to provide native solutions to enable such rapid version hopping between tool versions, to ensure smooth usage experience for project developers, across multiple projects.

 ### Looking Ahead: LTS Editions of KATKE

 Looking ahead, when the time is right to begin implementing such routine.
 Every two years we plan to initiate a new LTS edition branch off of the `main` branch that will receive indefinite support.
-This approach allows us to maintain momentum and agility on the "main" branch.
+This approach allows us to maintain momentum and agility on the `main` branch.
 This also ensures we can offer tooling that serves the need for longer supported versions with relevant security updates for longer projects.

 Cross compatibility between LTS editions will not be a priority.
 But for updates within a specific LTS branch backwards and forwards compatibility is an absolute priority.

 ### `main` Branch Development Practices for KATKE

-We employ squash merges exclusively for the main branch of this project on our GitHub repository (https://github.com/KATKE-GROUP/KATKE).
+We employ squash merges exclusively for the `main` branch of this project on our GitHub repository (https://github.com/KATKE-GROUP/KATKE).
 Every merge represents a complete unit--code, documentation, tests--all fully up-to-date for that specific commit.
-This ensures every commit on main is a coherent and logical snapshot of the project.
+This ensures every commit on `main` is a coherent and logical snapshot of the project.

 ## Communication Channels for KATKE and Contributing to KATKE